Mayo Clinic Care Network Content

 6. Warm the formula, if needed

 Don't warm bottles in the microwave.
-The formula might heat unevenly, creating hot spots that could burn your baby's mouth.
+The formula might heat unevenly, making hot spots that could burn your baby's mouth.